40 Years Of Family Law Experience

 Every effort is made to negotiate a satisfactory and cost-effective resolution of your legal issues without resorting to litigation.
 However, if it is necessary to litigate, I am prepared to relentlessly, skillfully and knowledgeably advocate for your rights.

-Collaborative Law: An Alternative Way To Resolve Your Divorce Or Custody Case
+Collaborative Law: An Alternative Way To Resolve Your Divorce, Support, Or Custody Case

 Collaborative law is a dispute resolution process in which lawyers, trained in the collaborative process, guide and support all parties in resolving their outstanding issues by seeking a mutually acceptable settlement.
 Each party has their own, specially trained, collaborative lawyer.